-In August 2017, we formed ProPhase Digital Media Inc. ("PDM"), a Delaware corporation and wholly-owned subsidiary.
-Our objective is for PDM to become an independent full-service direct marketing agency.
-PDM's first initiative will be to market the TK Supplements® product line.
+ProPhase Digital Media, Inc. ("PDM"), a wholly-owned subsidiary of ProPhase Labs, Inc., is an independent full-service direct marketing agency.
+PDM's first initiative will be to market the TK Supplements[®] product line.
 If successful, this may lead to the marketing of other companies' consumer products.

-In addition, we also continue to actively pursue acquisition opportunities for other companies, technologies and products within and outside the consumer products industry
+In addition, we also continue to actively pursue acquisition opportunities for other companies, technologies and products within and outside the consumer products industry.